 Steven Brill: It doesn’t do anything on medical malpractice reform.
 It doesn’t do anything to control drug prices.
 It doesn’t do anything to control hospital profits.

-ObamaCare Facts Opinion: The ACA addressees taxes and regulations on drug manufactures (Subtitle F – Medicaid Prescription Drug Coverage, Sec.
+ObamaCare Facts Opinion: The ACA addresses taxes and regulations on drug manufacturers (Subtitle F – Medicaid Prescription Drug Coverage, Sec.
 3301.; Sec.
 6004.; Sec.
 7102.; Sec.
 9008.), addresses Medical Malpractice Sec.
-6801, and addresses hospitals hundreds of times in the law (do a command find on hospital in the law or summary the word hospital appears 792 times in the law, abet the term hospital profits appears 0 times).
+6801, and addresses hospitals hundreds of times in the law.
+If you do a “command find” on the word “hospital” in the law or summary the word “hospital” appears 792 times in the law.
+The term “hospital profits” appear 0 times.
 In short, hospitals are awarded for quality over quantity and have new standards for reporting and wages for Medicare and Medicaid.
 Some private hospitals do have issues, for instance, in some places the for-profit hospitals tend to have short-fallings that the non-profits don’t.
 Some issues are shared by both for-profit and non-profits, largely depending on how they are run.
 Could the law do more to address Brill’s issues?
-Of course it could; does the law “not do anything”?
+Of course, it could; does the law “not do anything”?
 No.

 Lesley Stahl: So all the cost controlling side of this just went by the wayside?

 Brill learned that, when it came to controlling costs, the White House was told the following.

 Steven Brill: If you go after costs, you’re never going to get anything passed because the lobbyists will just not allow it to be passed.